volatilityfoundation/volatility3/doc/source/complex-plugin.rst

         table_mapping = {'one_table': 'another_table'})

-The last parameter that can be used is called `class_types` which allows a particular structure to be instantiated on a class other than :py:class:`~volatility.framework.objects.Struct`, allowing for additional methods to be defined and associated with the type.
+The last parameter that can be used is called `class_types` which allows a particular structure to be instantiated on a class other than :py:class:`~volatility.framework.objects.StructType`, allowing for additional methods to be defined and associated with the type.

 The table name can then by used to access the constructed table from the context, such as: